Trustpoint-Project/trustpoint/docs/source/getting_started/introduction.rst

 ---------------
 Getting Started
 ---------------
 To begin using Trustpoint, we recommend exploring the :ref:`quickstart-setup-guide` section to familiarize yourself with the core features and setup.
-For detailed information on PKI concepts and best practices, refer to the :ref:`quickstart-operation-guide` and :ref:`usage_guide` section.
+For detailed information on PKI concepts and best practices, refer to the :ref:`quickstart-operation-guide` and :ref:`trustpoint_usage_guide` section.

 -------------------
 Users and Scenarios